wp-plugins/leaflet-maps-marker/readme.txt

 * [Demo](http://www.mapsmarker.com/demo/) - [FAQ](http://www.mapsmarker.com/faq/) - [Docs](http://www.mapsmarker.com/docs/) - [Support](http://mapsmarker.com/support/) - [Donations](http://mapsmarker.com/donations) - [Twitter](http://twitter.com/mapsmarker) - [Facebook](http://facebook.com/mapsmarker)

-= Leaflet Maps Marker Needs Your Support =
-It is hard to continue development and support for this plugin without contributions from users like you.
-If you enjoy using Leaflet Maps Marker - particularly within a commercial context - please consider [__making a donation__](http://www.mapsmarker.com/donations).
-Your donation will help keeping the plugin free for everyone and allow me to spend more time on developing, maintaining and support.
-I´d be happy to accept your donation!
-Thanks!
-[Robert Harm](http://www.harm.co.at)

 = Main features =

 Leaflet Maps Marker allows you to